 A conduit bringing government to the people.
 Our meetings create dialogue

 opportunities with community leaders.

-A host for educational, non-partisan forums on issues, referenda and
+A facilitator of educational, non-partisan forums on issues, referenda and

 "For the Naperville Park District, the Naperville Area Homeowners